XiaoyunGong/MSiA423-Analytics-Value-Chain-project/README.md

 ### Docker images

-There are three(?) docker images used in this project.
+There are three docker images used in this project.
 The first one is for the steps before launching the app, the second one is for the app, and the third one is for testing.
+The testing one can be build together with the testing function (see testing section).

 #### Create the docker image for `run.py`